The main loop in the North Foothills area with options to lengthen or shorten the ride.”

-After a somewhat rocky section, nothing very big, you will come to a major trail junction where the 365 trail comes in from the left and 305 continues straight.
+After a somewhat rocky section, nothing very big, you'll come to a major trail junction where the 365 trail comes in from the left and 305 continues straight.
 Stay straight, following 305 towards the mountains.
-Fast, smooth single track follows, sweeping into and out of shallow ravines and over the ridges that separate them.
+Fast, smooth singletrack follows, sweeping into and out of shallow ravines and over the ridges that separate them.

 You'll come to a gravel road that is used to access some land owned by a local school.
 Go straight across this road.
 Very quickly, you'll need to make a sharp right turn at the bottom of a short downhill onto 305a.

 Once you've made this turn, it's a long gradual grind up to the Pino Trailhead into the Sandia Wilderness using trails 305a, 342 and finally 341.
 You won't be on any one trail for more than a half mile before the next trail junction.

 Upon reaching the Wilderness boundary, continue left on 341 along the fence line.
 Here, you'll face the first real technical challenge of the ride, a series of large embedded rocks/boulders.
 The trail surface then smooths out again for a few more short descents and climbs to another fork.
 Go right at the fork onto trail 230.